 - Google Ads: Paid Search

 Google is principally a search engine that enables businesses to advertise on its network with pay-per-click advertisements.
 Google Ads show up at the SERPs in a similar format as organic search results – as per the keywords searched by the users and how those keywords line up with advertisement content.
-To create a Google Ad, the advertiser must sign up to a Google Ads account, and afterwards include ad-copy and keyword targeting information.
+To create a Google Ad, the advertiser must sign up to a Google Ads account, and afterward include ad-copy and keyword targeting information.

 Facebook Ads vs. Google Ads: How To Evaluate?

 - Cost- Cost is dependent on various elements.
-We considered the normal cost-per-click for every platform, just as factors that affect cost, including minimum ad spend, ad types, and it’s quality.
+We considered the normal cost-per-click for every platform, just as factors that affect the cost, including minimum ad spend, ad types, and it’s quality.

 - Audience Targeting- Audience targeting is the means by which you define your audience based on criteria like demographics, interests, and platform engagement.
 Considering focusing on targeting both Facebook and Google Ads to identify the advantages of each.